U.S. suspends French tariffs over digital services tax | Business

 U.S. suspends French tariffs over digital services tax

-The United States has indefinitely suspended 25% tariffs on French cosmetics, handbags and other imports it had planned in retaliation for a digital services tax Washington says will harm U.S. tech firms, as it investigates similar taxes elsewhere.
-The U.S. Trade Representative's office (USTR) said on Thursday that the 25% tariffs on imports of the French goods, which are valued at around $1.3 billion annually, would be suspended indefinitely.
+The United States on Thursday said it would hold off slapping tariffs on French cosmetics, handbags and other imports in retaliation for a digital services tax Washington says will harm U.S. tech firms, while it investigates similar taxes elsewhere.
+The U.S. Trade Representative's office (USTR) said the 25% tariffs on imports of the French goods, which are valued at around $1.3 billion annually and were due to go into effect on Wednesday, would be suspended indefinitely.

-Washington announced the tariffs in July after concluding a French digital services tax (DST) would harm Google, Facebook, Apple, Amazon and other firms.
-The USTR said suspending the action against France, which was due to begin on Jan.
-6, would allow it to pursue a coordinated response in 10 investigations involving other countries, including India, Italy, Britain and Turkey.
+Washington had announced the tariffs in July after a U.S. investigation showed a French digital services tax (DST) unfairly singled out U.S. companies such as Google, Facebook, Apple, and Amazon.
+France and other countries view digital service taxes as a way to raise revenue from the local operations of big tech companies which they say profit enormously from local markets while making only limited contributions to public coffers.

+USTR said suspending the action against France would allow Washington to pursue a coordinated response in 10 investigations into similar taxes in India, Italy, Britain and other countries.
+It gave no timeframe for further action.
+European leaders and industry groups welcomed the news, saying it would allow more time for talks on a global taxation solution to bear fruit.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)